 What are some of the most interesting or exciting projects you are working on now?

 Currently, I have been writing and working on my new album.
 I should have it ready to release in April!

 Who are some of the most interesting people you have interacted with What was that like?
 Do you have any stories?

-I’ve opened for many acts including Austin Mahone, Jack and Jack, Max Schneider, & many more crazy talented people.
-By working & performing with these type well known artists, I’ve learned a lot of knowledge about the industry & made a lot of great friends!
+I’ve opened for many acts including Austin Mahone, Jack and Jack, Max Schneider, and many more crazy talented people.
+By working and performing with these well-known artists, I’ve learned a lot of knowledge about the industry and made a lot of great friends!

 Which people in history inspire you the most?
 Why?